dabapps/django-readers/docs/reference/producers.md

 # prints "Pro Django"
 ```

 The `producers.attr` function takes an optional argument `transform_value`, which is a function that receives the value of the attribute and returns a new value.
-This is useful if the value of the attribute needs to be converted in some way during projection.
+This is useful if the value of the attribute needs to be converted in some way.

 For example, imagine you have an `IntegerField` but you want the produced value to be a stringified version of the integer value.
 In that case, you can use `producers.attr("my_integer_field", transform_value=str)`.